oracle-quickstart/oci-oracle-analytics-server/README.md

   <p><code>disable_auto_retries = "true"</code></p>
 <p><code>}</code></p>
 <p>For <code>private_key_path</code>, provide the location of the PEM file you uploaded to the Oracle Cloud Infrastructure Console for API signing keys.
 See <a href="https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm#two" rel="nofollow">How to Generate an API Signing Key</a>.</p></li>
-<li>In the same folder as <code>provider.tf</code>, open the file <code>variable.tf</code> for editing.
+<li>In the same folder as <code>provider.tf</code>, open the file <code>variable.tf</code> in a text editor.
 Enter the information required to create the compute instance, and optionally, configure the domain for Oracle Analytics Server.
 <p><b>Note:</b> Don't edit the following variables.</p>
 <ul><li><code>mp_OAS_listing_id=</code></li>
 <li><code>mp_OAS_listing_resource_version=</code></li>
 <li><code>mp_OAS_listing_image_resource_id=</code></li>
 </ul></li>
 <li>The default setting is for the BYOL license.
-To use the UCM license, copy the content of the following three UCM config files (file names ending with .ucm) to the corresponding BYOL config files.
+To use the UCM license, copy the content of the following three UCM configuration files (file names ending with .ucm) to the corresponding BYOL configuration files.
 For example, copy the content of the <code>oci_images.tf.ucm</code> file to the <code>oci_images.tf</code> file.
 <table>
   <tr>
-    <th>BYOL Config Files</th>
+    <th>BYOL Configuration Files</th>
-    <th>UCM Config Files</th>
+    <th>UCM Configuration Files</th>
   </tr>
   <tr>
     <td><code>oci_images.tf</code></td>